Sum of Measures 1—5 (Total Package)

 |12 - Non-Economic Measures||

 The government imposed strict containment measures, including the extension of the national Lunar New Year holiday (ending on Feb 2 extended from Jan 30), the lockdown of Hubei province, large-scale mobility restrictions at the national level, social distancing, and a 14-day quarantine period for returning migrant workers.
 The domestic transmission of the virus has slowed significantly, and mobility restrictions have been largely removed, while policy has tightened to contain the virus transmission of asymptomatic cases.
 Starting in mid-February, the government has gradually removed mobility and activity restrictions, prioritizing essential sectors, specific industries, regions, and population groups based on ongoing risk assessments.
 Most businesses and schools have reopened nationwide, but social distancing rules remain in place at the micro level and foreign entry remains restricted to contain imported cases.
-Localized movement restrictions were re-imposed in two cities in Jinlin province following reports of new infections.
+Localized movement restrictions were re-imposed in new hotspots, including in the northeastern Jilin and Heilongjiang province, and more recently in Beijing, Xinjiang, and Dalian.
+As of August 27, all these regions (except certain areas in Xinjiang) have lowered their emergency response level to Level III (low risk).
 Testing and individualized health QR codes are used to gauge the path of the virus and contain outbreaks.
+With normalizing economic activity, real GDP growth rebounded by 3.2 percent (yoy) in Q2.